Cancel anytime

 History and Background

 Mattel Inc. was founded in 1945 by Harold Matson, Ruth Handler, and Elliot Handler.
-Initially, it focused on picture frames before transitioning to dollhouse furniture and then dolls, most notably Barbie in 1959.
-Over the years, Mattel expanded its portfolio through acquisitions and internal product development, becoming a global leader in the toy industry.
+Initially, they focused on picture frames before transitioning to dollhouse furniture made from scrap materials.
+Their big break came with the Barbie doll in 1959, followed by Hot Wheels in 1968, establishing Mattel as a major player in the toy industry.
+They've grown through acquisitions and diversification, facing challenges but remaining a leading toy manufacturer.

 Core Business Areas